vivasoft-ltd/javascript-bootcamp/README.md

 # JavaScript Bootcamp

-## Objective
+## Objectives
-To create a roadmap for new comers as well as mid level JS developers to learn JavaScript.
+To create a roadmap for newcomers as well as mid-level JS developers to learn JavaScript.

 ## To get started.
 1. [Basic](basic)